gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     justify-content: flex-start;
 }
 ```
-Here the space will place after the last element
+Here the space will place after the last item.

 **flex-end**